Safari World, Critically Sharp!/Auto Focus Modes

 What do you lose?
 You lose the advantages of shooting at ISO 50 (slowing the shutter down in brighter light, essentially for the same reasons as you’d use a neutral density filter), ISO 100 (highest amount of detail and lowest noise, useful for the highest quality images), and above ISO 6400 (very low light work).

 Apparently using this mode doesn’t take much if any CPU power so it won’t slow down your shooting speed.
-This is contrary to say the High ISO Noise Reduction setting.. which greatly slows your camera down when enabled and used in the range where its activated.
+This is contrary to say the High ISO Noise Reduction setting.. which greatly slows your camera down when enabled and used in the range

 For general use it wouldn’t hurt to leave the Highlight Tone Priority feature enabled all the time.
 However, if you forget it’s on and conditions call for ISO 50, 100, or>6400.. it could be a problem.
 And remember, with RAW images you won’t see much of an improvement if any.
 You get the same improvement from RAW images through proper RAW processing.